Simple Living With Nature

 Jump to Recipe Print Recipe

-With the holidays just around the corner, I really want to share with you my simple spiced cranberry sauce recipe!
-It is made with honey and isn’t too sweet, which is just how I like it.
-The orange, ginger, and spices give it a wonderful and festive flavor.
-This is the perfect simple cranberry sauce to whip up for any holiday celebration!
+This spiced cranberry sauce is perfect for the holiday season!
+Made with honey and not too sweet, orange, ginger, and spices give it a wonderful and festive flavor.
+This is a simple-to-make whole-berry cranberry sauce that is easy to whip up for any holiday celebration!

-• Ginger – I like using fresh ginger, but if all you have is ground that works too.
-Ginger is great for your immune system, so give yourself a boost in your cranberries!
+• Ginger: I like using fresh ginger, but if all you have is ground that works too.
+Ginger is great for your immune system, so give yourself a health boost in your cranberries!

-• Cinnamon – adding a whole cinnamon stick is festive and fun, but ground cinnamon can be used instead.
+• Cinnamon: Adding a whole cinnamon stick is festive and fun!
+Use ground cinnamon as a substitute.

-• Star anise – the flavor of star anise is slightly licorice-like and adds a nice touch.
+• Star anise: The flavor of star anise is slightly licorice-like and adds a nice touch.
+Plus, cranberry sauce with star anise looks so pretty and festive!

-• Cloves – adds a classic holiday spiciness and combines really well with the orange.
+• Cloves: Add a classic holiday spiciness and combine well with the orange.
 It’s best to use ground cloves as whole cloves are hard to fish out of the cooked cranberries.

 My favorite place to get bulk herbs and spices is Mountain Rose Herbs!

-I prefer to use honey or maple syrup in this cranberry sauce instead of sugar (like I do in many of my recipes).
-I don’t use much of it either, so this results in a pretty tart sauce.
-You can add more honey or maple syrup in if you like it sweeter!
+I prefer to use honey or maple syrup in this spiced cranberry sauce instead of sugar (like I do in many of my recipes).
+I prefer a pretty tart sauce, but add more if you like sweeter cranberries.

-Simply add a 12-16 ounce bag of whole cranberries, zest and juice from one orange, minced ginger, honey or maple syrup, one cinnamon stick, two whole star anise, ground cloves, ground allspice, and a pinch of salt to a pot.
+First, add the whole cranberries, orange zest, and orange juice to a pot.
+Then add the minced ginger, honey, cinnamon stick, two whole star anise, ground cloves, ground allspice, and a pinch of salt.

 cranberries in a pot with ginger and spices

-Bring to a boil, then reduce the heat and simmer for about 30 minutes, or until most of the cranberries have popped and the sauce has thickened.
+Bring the mixture to a boil, then reduce the heat and simmer for about 30 minutes, or until most of the cranberries have popped and the sauce has thickened.

 spiced cranberry sauce cooking in a pot

-Turn off the heat and let cool for a bit, then refrigerate until ready to serve.
+Now, turn off the heat and let it cool to room temperature.
+Then refrigerate until you are ready to serve it.
 Remove the cinnamon stick and star anise before serving.

-a bowl of spice cranberry sauce on a table with a conifer branch
+a bowl of spiced cranberry sauce on a table with a conifer branch

 And that’s it!
-It is simply the easiest and most delicious cranberry sauce I have ever made.
-I make it every year without fail!
-Even my two year old loves it, so it’s kid approved!
+It is the easiest and most delicious spiced cranberry sauce I have ever made.

-a bowl of spiced cranberry sauce with star anice, cinnamon, ginger and orange slices
+a bowl of spiced cranberry sauce on a table with whole spices, orange slices, and a conifer branch

 • How to Make Fermented Cranberries